 · A monthly slot in the parish newsletter, with up to date developments and tips for action:

 · Through helpful links to videos, presentations and articles in this section of the website.

 · A booklet with practical information, including links, as to steps we can all take to walk more lightly on the planet.
 The first one deals with what we can do as regards heating and powering our homes.
+The second covers how we can reduce our impact on the planet through the food on our plate.
 Each month, we will produce another.
 Once, complete, we will also produce it in hard copy.

 At the moment, this initiative is being spearheaded, with Duncan’s support, by a small group, but we need additional church members’ passions, skills and ideas to build on the start we’ve made.

-An Environment Group is being set up and we would love you to join.
-Whether your passion is the natural world, gardening, involving young people, reducing our carbon footprint, working with the local community, campaigning or otherwise encouraging the wider church, government and businesses to play their part in what’s needed, or something we haven’t thought of, we’d love to have you join the Environment Group.
+A Climate and Environment Group has been set up and we would love you to join.
+Whether your passion is the natural world, gardening, involving young people, reducing our carbon footprint, working with the local community, campaigning or otherwise encouraging the wider church, government and businesses to play their part in what’s needed, or something we haven’t thought of, we’d love to have you join the Group.

-If you are interested, or would like to know more, contact Caroline Egan, Carol Linfield or Roger Williams.
+If you are interested, or would like to know more, contact Caroline Egan, Carol Linfield, Roger Williams or Laura Bates.